 Biography

-James A. Beckman served as the inaugural chair of the Department of Legal Studies from 2011-2016 at the University of Central Florida, where he also held the tenured rank of Associate Professor.
-In August 2016, he was promoted to Professor of Legal Studies, the first faculty member in Legal Studies at UCF to achieve that academic rank.
+James A. Beckman served as the inaugural chair of the Department of Legal Studies from 2011-2016 at the University of Central Florida, and he holds the rank of Professor of Legal Studies.
 Additionally, before arrival at UCF, he previously served as a political science and law professor at the University of Tampa from 2000-2011.
-Beckman holds degrees from The University of Tampa, The Ohio State University & Georgetown University, and studied at Oxford University (England) in 1991.
-Prior to entering academia, Beckman was an active duty military lawyer (Army), serving on the Staff & Faculty of the United States Military Academy at West Point, as well as an active duty assignment at Fort Meade, Maryland.
-He also served as a litigation attorney for the United States Department of the Treasury in Washington, DC, after leaving active duty military service.
+Beckman holds degrees from The University of Tampa, The Ohio State University & Georgetown University.
+Prior to entering academia, Beckman was an active-duty military lawyer (Army), serving on the Staff & Faculty (Office of the Staff Judge Advocate) at the United States Military Academy at West Point, as well as an active-duty assignment at Fort Meade, Maryland.
+He also served as a litigation attorney for the United States Department of the Treasury, after leaving active-duty military service.

 Areas of Expertise